-With respect to records required under paragraph 34(b), demonstrating the existence and nature of the derivatives firm's derivatives, and records required under paragraph 34(c) documenting the transactions relating to the derivatives, we expect a derivatives firm to accurately and fully document every transaction it enters into and to keep records to the extent that they demonstrate the existence and nature of the derivative.
-We expect a derivatives firm to maintain notes of communications that could have an impact on a derivatives party's account or its relationship with the derivatives firm.
-These records of communications kept by a derivatives firm may include notes of oral communications and all e-mail, regular mail, fax and other written communications.
+With respect to records required under paragraph 34(b), demonstrating the existence and nature of the derivatives firm's derivatives, and records required under paragraph 34(c) documenting the transactions relating to the derivatives, we expect

+- a derivatives firm to accurately and fully document every transaction it enters into, and - to keep records to the extent that they demonstrate the existence and nature of the derivative (this includes documentation capable of being represented in computer code, if the records meet the requirements in the Instrument).

+We also expect a derivatives firm to maintain notes of communications that could have an impact on a derivatives party's account or its relationship with the derivatives firm.
+These records of communications kept by a derivatives firm may include notes of oral and written communications, including all communications by e-mail, regular mail, fax, instant messaging, chat rooms, mobile device, or other digital or electronic media performed across a technology platform.

-While a derivatives firm may not need to save every voicemail or e-mail, or to record all telephone conversations with every derivatives party, we do expect a derivatives firm to maintain records of all communications with a derivatives party relating to derivatives transacted with, for or on behalf of the derivatives party.
+While a derivatives firm may not need to save every voicemail or e-mail, or record all telephone conversations with every derivatives party, we expect a derivatives firm to maintain reasonable records of all communications with a derivatives party relating to derivatives transacted with, for or on behalf of the derivatives party.
+What is "reasonable" for larger derivatives firm may be different from what is "reasonable" for a smaller derivatives firm.